Your face-to-face assessment

 - UK driving licence (old style, no photograph)

 - UK evidence of entitlement to state or local authority benefit

 Please bring along any medication or specialised equipment you may need during your assessment.
 We have a hearing loop, if you need one.

-If you have new evidence about how your health condition or disability affects your everyday, which you have not already sent to the DWP, please bring this to your assessment.
+If you have new evidence about how your health condition or disability affects your everyday life, which you have not already sent to the DWP, please bring this to your assessment.

 Who can join you at your assessment?

-If possible, please come to your assessment alone unless you need support.
-If you need to have someone with you for support, you can bring one adult.
+We encourage you to bring someone with you to your assessment.
 This could be a friend, family member, carer or support worker.

 Your companion should not speak for you, but they can help you to answer any questions or explain the difficulties you face more clearly.
 If your companion will be translating or interpreting for you, they must be over 18.